tinyclub/linux-lab/README.md

     $ make debug

-It will open a new terminal, load the scripts from `.kernel_gdbinit`, run gdb automatically.
+It will open a new terminal, load the scripts from `.gdbinits/kernel`, run gdb automatically.

 It equals to: